A New Method to Simulate Dark Matter-Baryon Interactions and Application to an Isolated Disk Galaxy: Tests

-Coincidentally, our test setup is almost identical to that which was employed in \citet{Fischer+2025}.
-As such, we re-create the most analogous of their tests (which is detailed in their Section 3.4).
-Our code produces strikingly similar behavior to what they report.
+Coincidentally, our test setup is almost identical to the one employed in \citet{Fischer+2025}, so we re-create the most analogous of their tests (detailed in their Section 3.4).
+Our code produces essentially indistinguishable behavior to what they report.